-Josh Rosenkranz is head of the firm’s Supreme Court & Appellate Litigation practice.
+Josh Rosenkranz is head of the firm’s Supreme Court & Appellate practice.

 A former law clerk to U.S. Supreme Court Justice William J. Brennan Jr. and then-Judge Antonin Scalia on the D.C.
 Circuit, Josh has personally argued more than 200 appeals in state and federal appellate courts across the nation, including 20 before the U.S. Supreme Court.

-Josh is the only lawyer ever named American Lawyer's “Litigator of the Year” twice.
+Josh has been named American Lawyer's “Litigator of the Year” twice in addition to being a finalist for 2022.
 In 2012, the magazine dubbed him “the Defibrillator” based on his streak of appellate wins for companies that “appeared to be at death’s door,” and in 2017 it declared, he “still deserves the moniker we once gave him.”

+In 2014, The Financial Times named Josh one of the 10 most innovative lawyers in the North American legal sector for his work “demystify[ing] the technical issues” and securing a victory in the blockbuster Federal Circuit appeal, Oracle v.
+Google.
 Chambers USA has reported, “He wins accolades for his ‘brilliant analysis and judgment.’
 Clients appreciate how he ‘rethinks every case from the ground up,’ and add: ‘He can take the most complicated legal or technological issue and present it in a way that seems like common sense.’”
 Another edition of Chambers USA added: “‘His briefs are quite simply beautiful,’” and “clients describe his courtroom presence as ‘both commanding and accessible at the same time.’
 He has the ‘perfect combination of persuasiveness, intelligence, wit, and deference.’”

-Josh's practice covers a wide range of subjects, including securities, intellectual property, antitrust, federal preemption, insurance law, corporate governance, criminal law and constitutional litigation.
-Among his recent clients are Credit Suisse, DIRECTV, DISH Network, Facebook, Genentech, Gilead, JPMorgan Chase, Kleiner Perkins, LinkedIn, Microsoft, Morgan Stanley, Oracle, and Royal Bank of Scotland.
+Josh's practice covers a wide range of subjects, including intellectual property, financial services, securities, privacy, antitrust, federal preemption, insurance law, corporate governance, criminal law, and constitutional litigation.
+Among his recent clients are Cisco, Credit Suisse, Cox Communications, DISH Network, Genentech, Gilead, Johnson & Johnson, JPMorgan Chase, Microsoft, Mozilla, Oracle, Sonos, and Royal Bank of Scotland.

 Josh was the founding president and CEO of the Brennan Center for Justice at New York University School of Law, one of the country’s foremost public interest firms.
 Over the course of eight years, he was the Brennan Center’s chief strategist on litigation and public policy advocacy.
-Under his direction, the center represented parties in connection with more than 50 cases (including three at the U.S. Supreme Court).
-Before creating the Brennan Center, Josh founded the Office of the Appellate Defender, a public defender office specializing in criminal appeals.
+Before that, Josh founded the Office of the Appellate Defender, a public defender office specializing in criminal appeals.